lukas-pastva/helm-remp/README.md

-# helm-chartie
+# helm-remp

 This is repository for HELM chart.
-The helm-chartie can be used for simple deployments for any startup company.
+The helm-remp can be used for deployments of https://remp2030.com/.

 ### usage

 ```
-helm repo add helm-chartie https://lukas-pastva.github.io/charts/
+helm repo add helm-remp https://lukas-pastva.github.io/helm-remp/
 helm repo update
 ```